Project

 Add Fiber#root? method

-Added by mperham (Mike Perham) over 13 years ago.
-Updated about 7 years ago.
+Added by mperham (Mike Perham) about 14 years ago.
+Updated almost 8 years ago.

 Status: